jamiebeach/Learning-2024/BLOG.md

+## January-8
+---
+I go for walks most mornings to kick start the day.
+This morning was no exception and while getting some steps in, I listened to the first 30 minutes or so of a recently puslished book - [The Coming Wave: Technology, Power and the Twenty-first Century's Greatest Dilemma, by Mustafa Suleyman and Michael Bhaskar](https://www.amazon.com/Coming-Wave-Technology-Twenty-first-Centurys/dp/0593593952).
+Only that far in and I'm getting quite a picture that this is a great book.
+It reminds me a bit of Life 3.0 mixed with Superintelligence.
+Definitely getting the "urgent warning" vibes and looking forward to listening to the rest.
+I'm headed to Toronto tomorrow so expecting that I'll get quite a bit of listening in then.

 ## January-7
 ---
 - Found some recent books on AI.
 I've read some great AI books in the past, including Life 3.0, Superintelligence.
 Found some books that I'll start getting into.
 At first, I found 2084 on Amazon with really positive ratings but then delved into the ratings on Goodreads and found some scathing reviews - "Lennox feels that he can disregard credible scientific information, quote the bible as his source of evidence for ridiculous, completely illogical arguments...
 And then turn around and act like he himself is a man of science." - yikes!